Janinenw/GoodJob-Backend/README.md

 - *Bootstrap
 - *Tailwind

-*I recognize that using both Bootstrap and Tailwind in the same appliction is not best practice.
+*I recognize that using both Bootstrap and Tailwind in the same application is not best practice.
 However, I wanted to learn to use both frameworks, and get a sense of which will best meet my needs going forward.

 ## Installation

 Necessary installations for running this application locally

-Backend: Express, Mongoose, Nodemon, Dotenv, cors, method-override, jsonwebtoken, bcrypt
+Backend: Express, Mongoose, Nodemon, Dotenv, cors, method-override, json webtoken, bcrypt

 Frontend: React, react modal, React Bootstrap, Tailwind